shock01/oig-dr/README.md

 Is namespace aware so can also be used to render SVG Content or other namespace aware elements.

-The first element (container element) should be of the same nodeType and nodeName (eg. both HTMLDivElements)

 ## To run